aserto-dev/express-jwt-aserto/README.md

 ## Certificates

 The Aserto [authorizer](github.com/aserto-dev/aserto-one) exposes HTTPS-only endpoints.
-In order for a node.js application to properly communicate with the authorizer, TLS certificates must be verified.
+In order for a node.js policy to properly communicate with the authorizer, TLS certificates must be verified.

 For a hosted authorizer that has a TLS certificate that is signed by a trusted Certificate Authority, this section isn't relevant because that TLS certificate will be successfully validated.